PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/how_we_operate/feature_lifecycle.md

 - **How does the algorithm team operate?**
     - We operate on a weekly basis, with a team meeting once a week.
 At each team meeting, we will check-in on every active issue, to ensure progress is being made.
 Any due/overdue issues will be the primary focus.
 - **Feature lifecycle**: If a member wishes to make a code change, they must follow this process:
     - Create a new issue if it’s not created yet.
-Add a good description and select a project label depending on what the issue entails.
-Assign yourself and your team to the issue
+Add a good description and select a project label depending on what the issue entails. *Break the issue up into smaller sub-issues if this is a larger project or node*
+    - Pick one person to be the CAPTAIN of this issue, and assign the issue to them.
+Anyone else collaborating on this issue should be pinged in the description.
+The same applies to sub-issues.
     - Still on the issue page, create a branch and merge request with the button in the top right.
 Make sure to mark it as a draft (it probably is by default)
         - NOTE: do not assign a code reviewer until your code is complete
     - Begin coding.
 Make sure to switch to your new branch, and do your code changes in this newly-created branch